KarmaCart/aws-cross-account-git-actions/README.md

 The original guide for cross account deploys using the cdk and GitHub actions located [here](https://aws.amazon.com/blogs/devops/cross-account-and-cross-region-deployment-using-github-actions-and-aws-cdk/).

-## Prerequisites
-arn:aws:iam::TOOLS_ACCOUNT_NUMBER:user/git-action-deployment-user is created in the Tools account.

 ## Usage

 Initialize profile in .aws/credentials (Remember to specify the region).